 Your options for Australian citizenship

-New Zealanders arriving in Australia after September 1994 are automatically granted a Special Category Visa (SCV) upon clearing Australian Customs [subject to meeting the character test].
-The SCV allows the holder to reside and work in Australia indefinitely, but is defined as a temporary visa under Migration Act (1958).
+New Zealanders arriving in Australia after September 1994 are automatically granted a Special Category Visa (SCV) upon clearing Australian Customs [subject to meeting the residency requirement and character test].
+There are two categories of SCV:

 Please note

-If you are granted a permanent visa you will no longer be:
+If you are granted a Resident Return Visa or NZ Stream 189 visa you will no longer be:

 Sponsoring family

-Protected Special Category visa-holders, Australian permanent residents and citizens can sponsor their partner ($8,085) and dependent children (from $2,790) for a permanent visa.
+Protected Special Category visa-holders, Australian permanent residents and citizens can sponsor their partner and dependent children for a permanent visa if they do not hold an SCV.
+The fees at July 2023 are $8,850 and $3,055 respectively.

 Pathways to citizenship